sensu/sensu-docs/content/sensu-go/5.0/guides/securing-sensu-go.md

 * Agent API
 * Dashboard

-Let's take a look at an architectural diagram for Sensu Go:

-![sensu go architecture diagram][4]

-Now we'll cover securing each one of those pieces, starting with Sensu agent to server communication.
+We'll cover securing each one of those pieces, starting with Sensu agent to server communication.

 ## Securing Sensu agent to server communication